 Why draft a Confirmation of Arrangements document?

-One of the best ways to overcome this potential problem is to arrange for the client to draw up (or complete) a Confirmation of Arrangements document, which confirms what your working practices are in reality, and may draw a status enquiry to a rapid close if drafted properly by an employment status expert.
+One of the best ways to overcome this potential problem is to arrange for the client to draw up (or complete) a Confirmation of Arrangements document, which confirms what your working practices are in reality, and may help support your position in a status enquiry if drafted properly by an employment status expert.

-A typical Confirmation of Arrangements document will show that the contractor is able to provide a substitute, does not work under the direct control and supervision of the client, and provides services to the client in the style of a self-employed consultant rather than one of the client’s permanent employees.
+A typical Confirmation of Arrangements document will show that the contractor can provide a substitute, does not work under the client’s direct control and supervision, and provides services to the client in the style of a self-employed consultant rather than one of the client’s permanent employees.

-One common problem you may encounter is trying to convince your end-client to sign such a document.
+One common problem you may encounter is convincing your end client to sign such a document.
 This is more likely to be an issue in larger organisations, where everything has to be approved by the ‘legal department’.

 Employment status experts, Qdos Contractor, suggest contractors make the following points to clients if they need reassurance: